AP® U.S. History Free-Response Questions (FRQs)

 Format of AP U.S. History FRQ section

 A frequently asked question is, "How many FRQs are on the AP U.S. History exam?"
-The AP U.S. History exam has two FRQs: one document-based question (DBQ) and one long essay question (LEQ).
-You have one hour and forty minutes to answer the two questions: 60 minutes for the DBQ, and 40 minutes for the LEQ, although you can use more or less time on each.
+The AP U.S. History exam has 2 FRQs: one document-based question (DBQ) and one long essay question (LEQ).
+You have 1 hour and 40 minutes to answer the 2 questions: 60 minutes for the DBQ and 40 minutes for the LEQ, although you can use more or less time on each.

 Each essay is scored on a scale from 0 to 6.